Lunarnovaa/hjem-rum/docs/manual/usage/installation.md

 ## Using Hjem Rum Modules {#ch-using-hjem-rum-modules}

-You can declare Hjem Rum modules either in a NixOS module, imported into all your hosts, or as a special "Hjem" module, imported directly into Hjem.
+You can declare Hjem Rum modules either in a NixOS module, imported into all your hosts, or as a special Hjem module, imported directly into Hjem.
 If you do not know which to choose, we recommend configuring Hjem Rum in NixOS modules.

-Please see [**Options**] for a thorough list of options you can set.
+> [!INFO]
+> For the purposes of this example, we will be pretending your username is
+> `alice`.

-### Configuring in NixOS Modules {#sec-configuring-in-nixos-modules}
+### Configuring in a NixOS Module {#sec-configuring-in-a-nixos-module}

 To configure Hjem Rum in a NixOS Module, set the according settings, import Hjem Rum's flake output, and configure away.